The Plague of the Zombies

 The Plague of the Zombies is a 1966 British horror film directed by John Gilling and starring André Morell, John Carson, Jacqueline Pearce, Brook Williams, and Michael Ripper.
-The film's imagery influenced many later films in the zombie genre.

 Plot

 In a Cornish village in August 1860, the inhabitants of the town are dying from a mysterious plague that seems to be spreading at an accelerated rate.
 Even the local doctor, Peter Tompson, cannot combat the disease.
 Alarmed, Tompson sends for outside help from his friend and former mentor, Sir James Forbes.
 Accompanying Sir James is his daughter Sylvia, a childhood friend of Peter's wife, Alice.
 As Sir James and Sylvia arrive in the village, Sylvia deters a group of rowdy fox hunters from killing a fox.
 Shortly after, Sir James and Sylvia encounter a funeral procession in town, which is interrupted by the fox hunters, who come to harass Sylvia for intentionally misleading them.
 In the melee, the pallbearers drop the casket over the side of a bridge, revealing the corpse of John Martinus, a recently deceased man.

 In an attempt to learn more about the disease, Sir James and Peter attempt to disinter the corpses that were recently buried, and are frightened upon finding the coffins empty.
 Meanwhile, Sylvia is harassed by the fox hunters while walking through the woods, and chased into a manor house owned by Squire Clive Hamilton.
 The hunters humiliate Sylvia in what appears to be pre-emptory rape, but are stopped by Squire Hamilton, who chastises them for harassing her.
 As Sylvia departs the house, she encounters a grey-skinned man near an abandoned tin mine headframe, and watches in horror as he throws Alice's lifeless body onto the ground.
 The following morning, Sylvia leads her father and Peter to the location, where they locate Alice's corpse.